ms-jpq/defcon604-2023/README.md

 - **`exec --`, `EXEC:`**: ["exec\*" family of _syscalls_](https://manpages.ubuntu.com/manpages/noble/en/man3/exec.3.html): **replace** current process with new process:

+  - Analogous to tail call optimization when used for recursion.

   - As a consequence of this **short-circuiting** behavior, we can author syntactically valid multi-language scripts, i.e.:

 #### Julia